 5. No One Is Talking About Your Business

 This advice extends to both negative and positive feedback.

 Your business likely made a subtle buzz, whether on social media or word of mouth.
 But if your social media pages, review sites, and even your customer service line are dead, then you have a problem.

 Before closing the shop, you can reach out to customers.
-Promote your products, send a survey, and communicate anything that may generate buzz.
+Promote your products, use a free survey maker to send a survey, and communicate anything that may generate buzz.
 If your audience is still silent, you may not be able to save your business.

 6. You Can’t Keep up With the Times